JuliaFinMetriX/JFinM_Charts/Readme.md

   reasons of performance, large data sets should be loaded from external files.
-This, however, complicates things, as html files are not allowed to load data from disk, so that any such html graphics need to be viewed through some kind of server.
+This, however, complicates things, as html files are not allowed to load data from disk, so that any such html graphics needs to be viewed through some kind of server.
 This could either be a local http server, the server provided by github pages, or an ipython notebook.

 - renderHtml with localhost:
 	- for `D3VizExt` instances the only way of directly viewing a chart